The-New-Maps-Project/website/docs/docs2.md

 ## Precincts

-The New Maps Project refers to a precinct as the smallest geographical unit that can be assigned to a district in a map.
+A **precinct** is referred to as the smallest geographical unit that can be assigned to a district in a map (regardless if it corresponds to actual voting precincts or not).
 A precinct will have a population, a location (in latitude and longitude), and a district it is assigned to (although it will start off as unassigned, district 0).

 You can add other pieces of information to a precinct as well; these are called "parameters" and are commonly demographic data (like "% Women" or "% Republican").
 Read more below.